Your Voter Information

 Ways to Vote

 Early voting is open to all registered voters whether or not you will be out of town on Election Day.
-You may early vote at Maybrook Square, the Oak Park Village Hall, or any other Cook County early voting site October 19 – November 2.
 As a reminder, you can register to vote at ALL Early Vote Sites.
 NOTE: Any voter who needs to register for the first time or file an address change must present two forms of ID, one of which shows the voter’s current address.

-Mail Ballot applications for the November 3, 2020 Presidential Election will be accepted starting June 18, 2020.
+Mail Ballot applications for the April 6, 2021 Consolidated Election will be accepted through April 1, 2021.
 Any registered suburban Cook County voter with a driver’s license, state ID or social security number on file may request a mail ballot using an online or paper application.

 Registered suburban Cook County voters can only vote in their home precinct on Election Day.